Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

-Additionally, “soluble fiber could be a thermogenic because your body requires more energy to break it down – this is arguable, but it still falls into the category of thermogenics.”
+Additionally, “soluble fiber could be thermogenic because your body requires more energy to break it down – this is arguable, but it still falls into the category of thermogenic.”

-Soluble dietary fiber improves energy homeostasis, and prevents obesity, by increasing the diversity of the gut microbiota and the colonization of beneficial bacteria, according to the National Institutes of Health, which conducted a study that treated a high fat diet-induced obese mouse with soluble dietary fiber.
+Soluble dietary fiber may serve to improve energy homeostasis and prevent obesity, by increasing the diversity of the gut microbiota and the colonization of beneficial bacteria.

 Being fully hydrated by drinking lots of water can also have a thermogenic effect, Ferguson added, “because the more water you drink, the easier the blood flows, carrying nutrients throughout the cells – everything is operating more efficiently.”